PabloVallbona/ada-template-website/volatility.md

 # Volatility and Yield Analysis
 * * *
-This is the part where data is going to tell us whether, in the past years, investing in ethical ETFs could also lead to good financial results.
+This is the part where the data is going to tell us whether, in the past years, investing in ethical ETFs could also lead to good financial results.

 Before anything else, we first need to understand what kind of data we are working with and what its limitations are.

 In this dataset, there are **61 different ETFs with an ESG label**.
 Each one has a different timeframe depending on how long data has been available (see the *Data* section for more details about each ETF).

 We now face a major issue:
-to maximize the quality of our answer, we would like our analysis to include **as many ESG ETFs as possible** *and* to be performed over the **longest possible timeframe**.
+to maximize the quality of our answer, we would like our analysis to include **as many ESG ETFs as possible** *and* to be performed over the **longest possible time frame**.
-However, the longer the timeframe, the fewer ESG ETFs actually have data available over that window.
+However, the longer the time frame, the fewer ESG ETFs actually have data available over that window.

-The following graph — the famous *“survivor function”* — shows how many ESG ETFs remain in the analysis depending on the length of the chosen timeframe.
+The following graph — the famous *“survivor function”* — shows how many ESG ETFs remain in the analysis depending on the length of the chosen time frame.

 ---